lmapii/practical-zephyr/02_devicetree_syntax/readme.md

 TODO: must know how to draft a zephyr freestanding application

 TODO: accompanying repository, build root outside of application root.

+some semantics for standard nodes and standard properties

 ## What's a `devicetree`?